umich-brcf-bioinf/rnaseq_demystified_workshop/site/Module7a_IntroductionToR.md

 ### Shorthand for select a column by name ($ or with string) ###
 ```

+In later sections, we will use additional R syntax, including adding additional columns and merging tables together.

 ### Getting help within Rstudio

-Rstudio has some built in help resources.
+Rstudio has some built in help resources that are useful when using new functions or packages.
+To find out more about a function (that is loaded into your session) use the `?` symbol.

 ```r
 ?dim